9 Apr 2026,

 Bodily injury liability

-BIL policies cover the medical expenses of those in the crash.
-BIL policies have two maximum coverage amounts.
-The 20/50 and 100/300 are standard coverage maximums.
-However, this varies somewhat by the insurance agency.
+BIL policies cover the medical expenses for those involved in the crash.
+BIL policies typically have two coverage limits: 20/50 and 100/300, though these can vary slightly by insurance company.

-For example, 100/300 means the insurance company pays up to $100K of one person’s injuries and $300K for the occupants of both cars.
+For instance, a 100/300 policy means the insurance company will pay up to $100,000 for one person’s injuries and $300,000 for the injuries of all people involved in the accident.

 Property damage liability

-The third part of your policy coverage is for the property damage.
-If your policy is 100/300/50, the third number indicates the insurance company will cover up to $50,000 in damage to your car and other property.
+The third component of your coverage pertains to property damage.
+If your policy is 100/300/50, the third number indicates that the insurance company will cover up to $50,000 in damages to your car and other property.

-Since the other driver is at-fault, your attorney needs to see what their max policy coverage is.
-Some drivers carry the minimum coverage possible to save on their monthly payments.
+Since the other driver is at fault, your attorney will need to determine their maximum policy coverage.
+Some drivers choose to carry the minimum coverage possible to save on their premiums.

-Unfortunately, minimum property coverage might not cover all your claims.
-You need your insurance company to cover the rest of the damages.
+Unfortunately, minimum property damage coverage may not fully cover all your claims.
+In this case, you’ll need to rely on your own insurance company to cover the remaining damages, or pursue additional compensation through mediation, arbitration, or a lawsuit against the defendant.

-If the at-fault driver cannot cover all your vehicle repairs or does not have insurance, call our skilled California car accident attorneys immediately at (760) 642-5475.
+If the at-fault driver is unable to cover all your vehicle repairs or does not have insurance, contact our experienced California car accident attorneys right away at (760) 642-5475.

 What Is the Minimum Coverage Required for Auto Insurance in California?

-In California, the minimum liability insurance requirement is 15/30/5.
-This means $15,000 for injury/death to one person, $30,000 for injury/death to more than one person, and $5,000 for damage to property.
-We mentioned above how some drivers opt to buy the minimum insurance needed, but many times it makes more sense to carry additional coverage.
+In California, the minimum liability insurance requirement is 30/60/15.
+This means $30,000 for injury or death to one person, $60,000 for injury or death to more than one person, and $15,000 for property damage.
+While some drivers opt for the minimum insurance, it’s often a better choice to carry additional coverage to ensure adequate protection in the event of a serious or catastrophic accident.

-Some drivers’ policies only cover $5,000 in property damages.
-If a driver with no to little insurance hit your car, you could have a big problem.
-Kelly Blue Book averaged new car costs at $36,270.
-We discussed earlier how the average repair bill for a car crash is $3,231.
+Some policies only cover $15,000 in property damage.
+If a driver with little or no insurance hits your car, you could find yourself in a difficult situation.
+According to Kelly Blue Book, the average cost of a new car is $36,270.
+Additionally, we mentioned earlier that the average repair cost for a car accident is $3,231.

 What if the Driver is Uninsured?

-California requires every policy carry uninsured motorist bodily injury coverage of 15/30.
-This way you are protected if an uninsured motorist hits you.
+In California, every insurance policy is required to include uninsured motorist bodily injury coverage of 15/30.
+This ensures that you are protected if an uninsured motorist causes an accident involving you.

 What Do You Need Right After an Accident

-In the wake of a car or commercial vehicle accident, you need two things: legal counsel and medical care.
-Moreover, you don’t need them necessarily in that order.
-Really, you need to know if you were injured and to what extent.
-You may wonder, “is that a bit of pain I feel in my lower back?” or something similar.
+After a car or commercial vehicle accident, two things are essential: legal counsel and medical care.
+While they’re both important, you don’t necessarily need them in a specific order.
+What matters most initially is understanding whether you’ve been injured and the extent of your injuries.
+You may find yourself wondering, “Is that a twinge of pain in my lower back?” or something similar.

-Just because you’ve been injured in an accident, that might not mean that you can stay home from work.
-Of course, it’s hard to get to work without a car, so you need to get a rental car, or some other mode of transportation.
-Some people, unfortunately, aren’t able to return to their jobs after an accident, or at least, able to return to them in the same capacity they were before.
+Just because you’ve been injured doesn’t automatically mean you can take time off work.
+However, it may be difficult to get to your job without a car, so you might need a rental or some other form of transportation.
+Unfortunately, some individuals are unable to return to their previous jobs after an accident, or at least not in the same capacity.

 Get Legal Help in Dealing With Multiple Parties

-Dealing with the insurance company is something that practically everyone who has been in a vehicular collision has had to do.
-It’s not easy, for it can be stressful and time-consuming.
-That’s one of the many reasons that people avail themselves of legal counsel: so that they don’t have to deal with the insurance companies on their own (or at all).
+Dealing with insurance companies is something almost everyone involved in a car accident will face.
+It’s a stressful and time-consuming process.
+This is one of the main reasons people seek legal counsel—to avoid handling the insurance companies on their own (or at all).

-In the wake of a car accident, injured people may find that they run into a lot of “red tape” right away: auto body workers who want money to fix the car, medical professionals who need to be paid as well, police officers with demands, and so much more.
-This is one more area where support is imperative: you want someone who’s been there before, who’s guided others through this process successfully, and can now do the same for you.
+After a car accident, injured individuals often encounter a lot of “red tape” right away: auto body shops demanding payment to repair the car, medical professionals requiring payment for treatment, police officers with their own demands, and more.
+This is another area where legal support is crucial.
+You want someone experienced—someone who has successfully guided others through this process and can do the same for you, providing personalized attention and one-on-one consultation throughout your case.

-If your car broke down in the middle of the road, the odds are low that you would hire someone who had never worked on a car before to fix it.
-Moreover, the odds are even lower that this novice would be able to tell you with any degree of certainty how much your repairs would cost, what you should expect, and so forth.
-Your vehicular collision legal case is similar.
-You need experienced attorneys who have dealt with these kinds of cases before.
-They can let you know what to expect from start to finish.
+If your car broke down on the side of the road, you probably wouldn’t hire someone with no experience to repair it.
+The chances are even slimmer that this novice would be able to provide an accurate estimate of repair costs or explain the process.
+Your car accident legal case is similar.
+You need experienced attorneys who have handled these cases before and can guide you through the entire process, letting you know what to expect from start to finish.

 3 Steps to Settling an Auto Accident Claim